Hit Songwriter ~ Legendary Lead Guitar Player ~ Award Winning Author

-Dick Wagner’s songs and lead guitar have been featured on more than 200 renowned albums, garnering more than 35 Platinum and Gold records, BMI songwriter awards, Emmys, and numerous prestigious international awards.
+Known to fans and friends as, “The Maestro of Rock,” Dick Wagner’s songs and lead guitar have been featured on more than 350 renowned albums, garnering more than 35 Platinum and Gold records, BMI songwriter awards, and numerous prestigious international awards.

 Leaving Lou Reed in 1974, Wagner moved the entire Rock N Roll Animal band over to play with Alice Cooper.
 The first full album written and recorded by the Cooper-Wagner team, “Welcome to My Nightmare,” spawned a number of Top 10 singles.
 The Welcome to My Nightmare tour, with a road crew of more than 45 persons, private jets, technical wizardry, theatrical showmanship, and extravagant staging and lighting, became the biggest and highest grossing rock tour of its time.
 Shock rock was born.

-Returning to Michigan in early 1994, Dick formed two bands, The Dick Wagner Band, and The RAW Emotion Rock Orchestra.
-Both later evolved into Dick Wagner and The Souls Journey Band.
-In 2005, Wagner relocated to Phoenix to form a new production company, Desert Dreams Productions, LLC with partners, Suzy Michelson and Alex Cyrell, entrepreneurs and founders of Omnimount Systems and Future Primitive Designs.
+In 2005, Wagner relocated to Phoenix to form a new production company, Desert Dreams Productions, LLC, with partners, Susan Michelson and Alex Cyrell, entrepreneurs and founders of Omnimount Systems and Future Primitive Designs.
 A full service record label and artist management company, Desert Dreams specializes in “Music Production and Artist Development for the extraordinary Artist.”

-More than forty years after launching his storied and dynamic career, hit songwriter, guitar virtuoso, producer and arranger, Dick Wagner, remains a brilliant, prolific and vibrant force in American music.
+Nearly fifty years after launching his storied and dynamic career, hit songwriter, guitar virtuoso, producer, and award winning author, Dick Wagner, remains a brilliant, prolific, and vibrant creative force.
 Whether rock, blues, country, jazz or spiritual, Wagner’s songs continue to detail the essence of life.
 His guitar playing continues to inspire guitarists worldwide, and his production values recall the era of great songs with great melodies and universally accessible lyrics.